Mercedes GLC hybrid (2020-2022) performance, top speed & engine

 - 3Running costs & insuranceCompany-car tax rules mean the GLC plug-in is an attractive choice in petrol or diesel form, but private buyers can save, too

-- 4Performance, engine & drive - currently readingThe plug-in GLCs boast strong performance from their electric motors, but ride and handling could be better
+- 4Performance, engine & drive - currently readingThe plug-in GLCs boast strong performance from their engines and electric motors, but ride and handling could be better

 - 5Interior, dashboard & comfortA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious